Unit I · Vasai Phata Production Floor

 How Saddle Pipe Clamps Are Made Using Power Press Stamping

-A saddle pipe clamp looks like one of the simplest components in any building or industrial installation.
+A saddle pipe clamp manufactured in the Mumbai and Vasai industrial corridor looks like one of the simplest components in any building or industrial installation.
 A U-shape bend, two mounting holes, a painted or galvanized finish.
 Most procurement decisions treat it exactly that way, a commodity item bought on price per piece with no specification depth.
 That approach works until a clamp deforms under pipe weight, corrodes through at 18 months in a wet riser shaft, or pulls away from the wall because the mounting hole punched undersized for the fastener.
 At Aero Enterprises Unit I Vasai Phata, saddle pipe clamps are not treated as commodity stampings.
 They are treated as structural hardware components where the die geometry, material grade, hole pattern accuracy, and coating system determine whether the clamp performs for 10 years or fails at 18 months.

 Read Guide

-Request a Quote for Certified Industrial Welding Services | Aero Enterprises Vasai
+See the output of our Certified Industrial Welding Services | Aero Enterprises Vasai